checkout/checkout-sdk-php/README.md

 // Set the secret key
 $secretKey = 'sk_test_key';

-// Initialize the Checkout API
+// Initialize the Checkout API in Sandbox mode.
+Use new CheckoutApi($liveSecretKey, false); for production
 $checkout = new CheckoutApi($secretKey);